Ryan Bowen

-Ryan Cleo Bowen (born November 20, 1975) is an American former professional basketball player who is currently an assistant coach for the Denver Nuggets of the National Basketball Association (NBA).
+Ryan Cleo Bowen (born November 20, 1975) is an American former professional basketball player who currently serves as the head coach for the Grand Rapids Gold of the NBA G League.
 He was a 6'9", 218 lb power forward.

 College career

 Bowen played college basketball at the University of Iowa, where he finished in the top 10 of career blocks and rebounds, and continues to hold the record in career steals.
 In his senior year at Iowa, Bowen averaged 14.4 points, 8.7 rebounds, and 2.5 assists per game.

 Professional career

 Europe

-Bowen was a second-round draft pick of the Denver Nuggets in the 1998 NBA Draft, but he played his rookie season at Oyak Renault in the Turkish Basketball League before joining the Nuggets in 1999.
+Bowen was a second-round draft pick of the Denver Nuggets in the 1998 NBA draft, but he played his rookie season at Oyak Renault in the Turkish Basketball League before joining the Nuggets in 1999.

 In January 2007, after being released by the Rockets, he was signed by TAU Cerámica to a two-month deal in advance of the Euroleague top 16, in which they had already secured a top seed.
 The team has the option to extend the contract through the end of the European season.
 Because of an injury he left Spain and in March 2007, he signed with Ironi Naharia of the Israel Premier League.
 During his stay with the team, he kept a blog of his experiences in Israel.
 He was waived in May 2007 by Naharia.